phaishuk/Social-media-API/README.md

     git clone https://github.com/phaishuk/Social-media-API
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory (don't forget to check the directory where you clone the project):

     ```shell
     cd Social-media-API